crusaderky/recursive_diff/doc/index.rst

    installing
    whats-new
-   api/csv
-   api/cumulatives
-   api/interpolate
-   api/numba_extras
-   api/recursive_diff
-   api/sort
-   api/stack
-   api/testing
-   bin/ncdiff
+   api
+   ncdiff

 Credits
 -------
-- :doc:`api/recursive_diff`, :func:`~recursive_diff.testing.recursive_eq`,
-  :func:`~recursive_diff.stack.proper_unstack` and :doc:`bin/ncdiff` were
+- recursive_diff, recursive_eq and ncdiff were originally developed by
-  originally developed by Legal & General and released to the open source community in 2018.
+  Legal & General and released to the open source community in 2018.
 - All boilerplate is from
   `python_project_template <https://github.com/crusaderky/python_project_template>`_,
   which in turn is from `xarray <http://xarray.pydata.org/>`_.